Volume 2 - Export Legislation

 A person convicted of this offence could incur a penalty of five years imprisonment.

-Export Control (Plants and Plant Products) Order 2011, the export of split vetch is prohibited absolutely because it looks very similar to split lentils and contains a toxin called cyanoalanine which can harm non–ruminant animals.
+Example: Under the Export Control (Plants and Plant Products) Order 2011, the export of split vetch is prohibited absolutely because it looks very similar to split lentils and contains a toxin called cyanoalanine which can harm non–ruminant animals.

 Part III – Enforcement